Block 1 modules

 Read the full description of An introduction to global events management in the module catalogue.

-Read the full description of Entrepreneurship and society: ideas, opportunities and value creation in the module catalogue
+Read the full description of Ethics for business and society in the module catalogue.

 Management in organisations: theories, techniques and decision making